 I finally made the DIY shell casing necklace that I’ve been wanting to make for months.
 I’m pretty excited because it looks just as fabulous as I hoped it would (a successful DIY project is always cause for celebration).
+And this one is also cause for awkward photos of me, lol.

 - Bullet shell casing (ask a firearm-loving friend – you can also find them on Amazon)